Killing of Vandana Das: Investigation and trial

 In February 2025, witness examination began.

 As of July 2025, the trial of the suspect is ongoing.
 The trial has faced multiple delays due to changes in legal representation.

 Responses

-The House Surgeon's Association of Kerala, the organization of intern doctors, staged a protest and raised slogans demanding justice for Das.
-The Kerala Government Medical Officers' Association and the Indian Medical Association called for a one-day Kerala-wide protest over the death of Das.
+The House Surgeon's Association of Kerala, the organisation of intern doctors, staged a protest and raised slogans demanding justice for Vandana.
+The Kerala Government Medical Officers' Association and the Indian Medical Association called for a one-day Kerala-wide protest over the death of Vandana.
 The incident sparked outrage among doctors, accusing the government and hospitals of having poor work conditions for interns and lack of safety for doctors against violence.

 Legacy

-Das's funeral was held in Pattalamukku, near Kaduthuruthy, on 11 May, 2025.
+Vandana's funeral was held in Pattalamukku, near Kaduthuruthy, on 11 May, 2023.

-In October 2024, the Dr Vandana Das Memorial Clinic opened in Thrikkunnapuzha, Alappuzha.
+In October 2024, the Dr Vandana Das Memorial Clinic opened in Thrikkunnapuzha, Alappuzha district.

-A hospital named in honor of Das is expected to open in Kottayam in August 2025.
+A hospital named in honour of Vandana is expected to open in Kottayam in August 2025.